How to Fix a Damaged Skin Barrier (What Actually Works + What to Stop Doing)

 BROKE: Vanicream Gentle Facial Cleanser

-This is what I use, and I'm not embarrassed about it.
-The bottle is ugly, there's no scent, and it does nothing exciting.
-That's the point.
-It cleans your face without making it angry.
+• This is what I use every day.
+Boring, I know, but I’m not embarrassed about it, and dermatologists recommend it for a reason.
+There's no scent, and it cleans your face without making it angry.

 BALANCED: La Roche-Posay Toleriane Hydrating Gentle Cleanser

-The one dermatologists always recommend.
+• Dermatologists recommend this one constantly too, especially for sensitive or compromised skin.
 I get it, it's good.
 If Vanicream feels too basic or you want something that feels slightly fancier, this works.

 BOUGIE: Dam Dam Tokyo Cleansing Oil, Silk Rice